There is only one drawback to HVAC equipment being located in your attic:

 condensate leaks can create havoc if not caught and corrected.
-In the worst case water overflows the drain pan and drips through your ceiling!
+In the worst case scenario, water overflows the drain pan and drips through your ceiling!

 Here are some recommendations for avoiding such a disaster:

 Be sure your attic system has an emergency drain pan.
 While this won't eliminate the problem completely, it offers a necessary